haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

 ## Database used by SeaDoc

-SeaDoc used one database table `seahub_db.sdoc_operation_log` to store operation logs.
+SeaDoc uses one database table `seahub_db.sdoc_operation_log` to store operation logs.
 The database table is cleaned automatically.

 ## Common issues when settings up SeaDoc